 ORDER your diy AIS pack here.

-The good news is that you can use virtually any Pentium3 or faster, laptop, irrespective of whether it has comports or not, as long as it has a 'Line-in' or a 'Microphone-in' socket.
+You can use virtually any Pentium3 or faster, laptop, as long as it has a 'Line-in' or a 'Microphone-in' socket.

-These E-charts can be scanned paper charts in various formats or any Cm93 chart.
+The charts can be scanned paper charts in various formats or any CM93 chart.

 The sound-card must be able to handle a 48 Kb sampling rate.
-Most laptops do.
+Most laptops do anyway.

 The audio connection lead (1.5m long) between the VHF and laptop is supplied.